zhaoyul/aposd-vs-clean-code/README.md

  * First make it work.
  * Then make it right.

+ **JO:**

+ I think this maxim is bad advice.
+This is what I call "tactical programming" in APOSD, where the emphasis in development is on getting the next thing working, rather than producing a good design.
+At each step it's easy to justify taking a shortcut or making things a bit more complicated, because that's the fastest way to get the next thing working.
+The result is rapid accumulation of complexity and technical debt.
+Here's how I would describe the TDD
+ process:

+* I write a line or two of a unit test and just enough production code to make it work.
+Wow, that was fast!
+* Five minutes later, the next test is passing.
+I'm a Master of the Universe!
+* I write the next unit test and start filling in its production code.
+  Hmmm, the code I wrote for earlier tests doesn't exactly work for this new test.
+I could revise the earlier code to fix this, but Uncle Bob says I should never be more than a minute or two from making the next test pass and a clean fix would would take more time than that.
+  I see that I can make a couple of tweaks to get the next test to pass quickly without too much ugliness, so I do that.
+* Each test exposes more problems with the code structure that is evolving, but there's always a hack I can make to get the next test running.
+* The code gets uglier and uglier, and the hacks get more and more complicated.
+  Pretty soon, the hacks for one test start breaking other tests, so I need to try several hacks to find one that works.
+It's taking longer and longer to make each new test pass as I work through an ever-increasing cascade of bugs.
+* At this point I realize that if I had spent a bit of time up-front coming up with an overall design and thinking about the big picture rather than just the next test, life would be a lot easier.
+Many of the bugs I've been chasing never would have happened in the first place.
+But I've written so much code that it would be painful to throw it out.
+So, I keep layering on Band-Aids.
+* Eventually, I get everything working.
+It was painful and took longer than if I had done some design at the beginning.
+The code is in really bad shape.
+I no longer feel like a Master of the Universe.
+* Now Uncle Bob tells me I should "make it right".
+I think: "And throw away every line of code that I have written so far?
+You must be kidding."
+* I go to my boss and tell her: "I finished the project you asked me to do.
+  The code base is pretty messy, but I have extensive unit tests and they all pass.
+Uncle Bob says I should now rewrite it all to produce a decent design; should I do that?"
+* My boss says: "Well, that project already took way longer than we thought it would, and I have a lot of other things I need you to work on.
+Since your code seems to work, let's leave it as is.
+Hopefully we won't need to go into that code to make changes, and maybe we can hire a summer intern to clean it up next year."

+**UB:**

 In your book you claim (falsely) that TDD is a kind of hacking because it is tactical, and there is no obvious time to do design.
 On the contrary, TDD is both tactical and strategic.
 It is tactical because it is focussed upon the current task at hand.
 But it is strategic for at least two reasons.
 First, there is the frequent refactoring step during which the programmer(s) consider design options.
 Secondly, the production code must be designed to be testable.
 This is a natural outcome of writing the test first.
 You cannot create a class that's hard to test if you write the tests first.
 And a class that is easy to test _is_ easy to test because it is decoupled.

+**JOHN:**

+I stand by my claims that TDD is tactical and that it provides no obvious time to do design.
+I think this comes out pretty clearly in the scenario I described above.
+It is telling that the word "design" does not even appear in your main description of TDD.
+I did a quick skim of Chapter 9 of *Clean Code* ("Unit Tests") and I couldn't find the word "design" there either, or any mention of refactoring.
+TDD discourages any sort of thinking ahead ("You are not allowed to write more production code than is sufficient to make the currently failing test pass"), but the whole idea of design is to think ahead and coordinate the solution of multiple problems.

+I'm not saying it's impossible to do good design in a TDD environment, but it takes a high level of self-discipline.
+Furthermore, it will require developers to break the TDD rules.
+I doubt that most developers will have the self-discipline to avoid the mess I described above.

+You have hinted above that there is room for design in TDD, but can you be more precise?
+Exactly where and when does design occur in a TDD environment?
+How do we ensure that it really happens?
+Is this something that you have described in *Clean Code*, or are you assuming that developers will somehow figure this out on their own?

+Also, I'd like to challenge your suggestion that writing tests first makes it easier to write testable code.
+Do you have any data to back this up?
+Can you give an example?
+If you haven't written the code yet, how can you even tell whether it will be hard to test?

+**UB:**

 Now I'm not going to tell you that TDD is sufficient.
 I'm not going to tell you that we who pratice TDD don't also lay back in the hammock and consider design.
 We do.
 All the old wive's tales about TDD being the only design tool you need are baloney.
 Of course we consider design and architecture.
 We don't spend months, weeks, or even days on it; but we do think the problems through.